MY SITE

 2. An appeal to residents to seek those interested in being nominated.

-1. Scheduling interviews: Upon acceptance by the nominee, the members (at least 3 recommended) of the Nominating Committee “interview” prospective nominees noting their contact information, reason for applying and particular interests/strengths.
-Interviews by e-mail or other social media are not acceptable.
+1. Scheduling interviews: Upon acceptance by the nominee, the members of the Nominating Committee interview prospective nominees.Interviews by e-mail or other social media are not acceptable.

-2. Purposes of the “interview”:
+2. Purposes of the interview:

 b. to inform the prospective nominee of the requirements of the position for which they are being nominated, including the time commitment.